provenance-io/cosmos-sdk/x/quarantine/spec/06_client.md

 # Client

-There are several ways to interact with the `x/quarantine` module: `gRPC`, `CLI`, or `REST`.
+A user can interact with the `x/quarantine` module using `gRPC`, `CLI`, or `REST`.

 ## gRPC

-A user can interact with and query the `x/quarantine` module using gRPC.
+A user can interact with and query the `x/quarantine` module using `gRPC`.

 For details see [Msg Service](03_messages.md) or [gRPC Queries](05_queries.md).

 ## CLI

-The `gRPC` transaction and query endpoints are also made available through CLI helpers.
+The `gRPC` transaction and query endpoints are made available through CLI helpers.

 ### Transactions